fredbi/go-experiments/go-openapi/modelgen.md

 * private field (e.g. isDefined bool)
 * struct tags (json, yaml, XML, custom)
 * pointers, but not on slices, maps or `any`
+* composed types that use embedding

+Unless wrapped in some external type, there is no situation in which we generate:
+* a channel type
+* a function type
+* a parameterized (generic) type

 ## Simple schemas